 Levels: There is one level for this course.

-Start Date: June 1.
+Start Date: Enrollments received on or before Monday will be given class access the following Tuesday.
 Course consists of 6 lesson plans.
 No live classes- view lessons on YOUR schedule.
 SUMMER SCHEDULE IN EFFECT!!
-You have until August 17 to complete the course.
-Enroll after June 1, and you’ll receive class access information within 48 hours of enrolling.
-Final reports will be issued on August 18.
+You have until August 23 to complete the course.
+Upon enrollment, you will receive class access information on Tuesday.
+Final reports will be issued on August 24.
 This gives you complete freedom during the summer to do the work!
-Instructors will still be grading and giving feedback for students weekly, but there will be no weekly deadlines- only the final course deadline of August 17.
+Instructors will still be grading and giving feedback for students weekly, but there will be no weekly deadlines- only the final course deadline of August 23.

 This 6-week course will introduce students to major achievements in creative poetry, looking specifically at significant “movements,” or groups of writers that have helped shape modern language both in the United States and around the world.
 As a general survey of the Poetic form, this course will focus heavily on reading and writing, and will include examples of famous poetry from many different cultures throughout history.

 What makes a good poem?
 What makes a bad poem?
 When is something considered poetry and not a story?
 What motivates someone to write a poem in the first place?
 We will look at many examples of creative writers who have used language to challenge and reshape the world around them, and who have turned to the written word for a new and creative perspective on human life.

 By the end of this course, students will become familiar with several important movements in Literary history, which will provide them with a basic understanding of different poetic forms and how they reflect the cultures that created each one.
 Various creative assignments will then give students the opportunity to use these skills in developing their own creative writing style.

 This is an academically advanced class, and not recommended for most children under 11 (but we trust that you know your child’s abilities better than we do!).